High-Risk Car Insurance in Florida

 HOW LONG DO DRIVING VIOLATIONS AFFECT CAR INSURANCE RATES?

-Serious violations like DUIs impact your Florida insurance rates for three to 10 years, while minor infractions such as speeding tickets affect premiums for about three to five years.
-Major violations stay on your driving record much longer but don't necessarily influence rates for that entire duration.
+A DUI can raise your Florida insurance rates for three to 10 years.
+Speeding tickets and similar violations affect premiums for three to five years, though they stay on your driving record longer.
 Different insurers apply their own guidelines for the impact period for violations.

 Florida High-Risk Car Insurance: Buyer's Guide

-High-risk drivers in Florida pay much higher premiums, but shopping around turns up more affordable options than expected.
-Learn what makes you high risk, how to find affordable providers, and what to do if insurers deny you.
+High-risk drivers in Florida pay much higher premiums, but shopping around often turns up more affordable options.

-For more tips to cut costs with violations on your record, check out our cheap car insurance after a bad driving record resource.
+For tips on cutting costs with violations on your record, see our cheap car insurance after a bad driving record resource.

 Who Is Considered a High-Risk Driver?